EwertonMendes/digimon-ng/README.md

 ## Libraries and Tools

-DigiAngular leverages several libraries and tools to enhance development and functionality:
+Digimon NG leverages several libraries and tools to enhance development and functionality:

 - **Angular**: The core framework for building the application.
 - **Angular Animations**: For creating smooth and responsive animations.